agrinfauzi/krunker.io/README.md

 # For Your Information

-### This cheat already re-code by me, original source from https://greasyfork.org/
+### Re-code by me, original source from https://greasyfork.org/